ralphchen/vpc/intl.en-US/Product Introduction/VPC connection.md

  | -   Low cost, secure and simple configuration.
 However, the quality of the network depends on the Internet.

 -   IPsec-VPN supports IKEv1 and IKEv2 protocols.
 Any device that supports these two protocols can connect to Alibaba Cloud VPN Gateway.
-Supported devices include: Huawei, H3C, Cisco, ASN, Juniper, SonicWall, Nokia, IBM, and Ixia.
+Supported devices include: Huawei, H3C, SANGFOR, Cisco ASA, Juniper, SonicWall, Nokia, IBM, and Ixia.

 -   SSL-VPN connection supports connecting a VPC from a remote computer using the Linux, Windows, and Mac operating systems.

  |
-|Cloud Enterprise Network \(CEN\)| -   Connect to a local data center
+|CEN| -   Connect to a local data center

-CEN allows you to attach the VBR associated with alocal data center to a CEN instance to build an interconnected network.
+CEN allows you to attach the VBR associated with a local data center to a CEN instance to build an interconnected network.

--   Connect to multiple VPC and local networks
+-   Connect multiple VPCs with local IDCs

 CEN allows you to attach multiple networks \(VPC/VBR\) to a CEN instance.
-All the attached networks are all connected with each other.
+All the attached networks are connected with one another.

  | -   Simple configuration, and automatic route learning and distribution.

 -   Low latency and fast speed.

--   The networks \(VPCs/VBRs\) attached to a CEN instance are connected with each other.
+-   The networks \(VPCs/VBRs\) attached to a CEN instance are connected with one another.

 -   The network connection in the same region is free of charge.